Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

 \subsubsection{Training and Implementation Details}

-We selected eight deep learning architectures, including six basic CNN- and transformer-based models: MobileNet, ResNet, XceptionNet, ViT, CLIP, and GPT-4o-mini, plus two SOTA FER-specialized models: POSTER and CEPrompt.
-MobileNet was used as a baseline CNN model due to its streamlined feed-forward structure without residual connections, making it computationally efficient for mobile and embedded applications.
-ResNet and XceptionNet, incorporating residual connections, were chosen for their ability to mitigate the vanishing gradient problem and improve model accuracy.
-Among the transformer-based models, ViT represented a state-of-the-art approach for computer vision tasks, leveraging self-attention mechanisms instead of traditional convolutional operations.
-CLIP, a large vision-language model designed for multi-modal learning, enabled joint processing of images and text.
-GPT-4o-mini, a lightweight variant of GPT-4, was included for its capability to efficiently handle both NLP and vision tasks.
-To better understand bias in FER, we examined the POSTER model, which integrates self-attention with posterior distribution modeling to capture subtle emotion cues, and the CEPrompt model, which applies context-aware prompts to guide vision transformers for more robust, context-sensitive facial expression recognition.
+We selected five CNN- and Transformer-based models (MobileNet, ResNet, XceptionNet, ViT, and CLIP) and two SOTA FER-specialized models (POSTER and CEPrompt).
+MobileNet served as a baseline CNN due to its streamlined feed-forward structure without residual connections, making it computationally efficient for mobile and embedded use.
+ResNet and XceptionNet, with residual connections, were chosen for their ability to mitigate vanishing gradients and improve accuracy.
+Among Transformers, ViT represents a state-of-the-art vision approach using self-attention instead of convolution, while CLIP, a large vision-language model, enables joint image–text processing.
+To further analyze FER bias, we evaluated POSTER, which combines self-attention with posterior modeling to capture subtle emotions, and CEPrompt, which uses context-aware prompts to guide Vision Transformers for more robust recognition.

-The experiment was conducted using Python 3.8.10, TensorFlow 2.9.2~\cite{abadi2016tensorflow}, and the Hugging Face~\cite{wolf2020transformers} libraries.
-Four Nvidia 1080 GPUs with 8 GB and 12 GB of memory were utilized.
+To support reproducibility, this experiment was conducted using Python 3.8.10, TensorFlow 2.9.2~\cite{abadi2016tensorflow}, and the Hugging Face~\cite{wolf2020transformers} libraries.
+Four Nvidia GPUs with 8 GB and 12 GB of memory were utilized.
 As a preprocessing step, image dimensions were fixed at $224\times224$.
 We conducted experiments on each dataset and model separately and also merged the training and validation sets of all datasets for subsequent experiments.
-Notably, after merging the datasets, we obtained 404,755 training samples and 22,858 validation samples.
+Notably, after merging the datasets, we obtained 404,755 training samples and 22,858 validation samples, while the minimum of one thousand samples was considered for each group, to make sure about the richness of the groups.